contentful-userland/contentful-wizard/Roadmap.md

   - ~~border/overlay for elements with data-attributes~~

 - improve tooltip:
+  - ~~automatic rearrangement according to the screen's position~~
-  - add "nose", so it looks better
+  - ~~automatically detect at which side it is better to render tooltip~~